 Over time, content started to appear regularly on the website.
 It was prepared on the basis of a developed strategy, taking into account the plan of topics, outlines, and case studies.

 During the cooperation, an initiative of personalized gifts for regular customers was created.
-We have also launched a referral process so that the entire Cubic Inch team would actively solicit them.
+We also launched a referral process so that the entire Cubic Inch team would actively solicit them.
 This made it possible to attract new customers and increase the sales volume.

 All Cubic Inch departments have organized and written processes – from marketing, through sales, customer service, to production.
 Thanks to this: